Rejection, my Best Friend

-Rejection returned to become my constant companion, my friend, and my armor.
-I could always blame the Rejection on why I was not able to leave home.
+Rejection returned to become my constant companion, my friend, and my armour.
+I could always blame the Rejection of why I was not able to leave home.
 I could blame the Rejection as to why my face was breaking out.
-I could blame the Rejection for my feelings of shame and sadness.
+I could blame the Rejection of my feelings of shame and sadness.
 But in reality, these feelings were created by me, and they needed to be managed by me.

 Slowly I cut through my instinctive sarcasm, and I started to speak positively about what I was going through.
 I began to find positions that gave me hope, and although it was dashed many times over, that glimpse of happiness made me feel almost human again.
 I returned to work, I buried myself in my search, and I fought to be recognized.
 But from experience, Rejection is harder to read when it’s in French.